• Skip to primary navigation

 The ingredients needed for this recipe.

 • Garnishes - I garnished these tacos with chopped cilantro and crushed roasted, lightly salted peanuts.
-Other tasty garnish options include Sriracha hot sauce and mung bean sprouts.

 A completed tray of Thai inspired jicama tacos surrounded by extra ingredients.

-How to Make These Fusion Jicama Tacos
+How to Make Jicama Tacos

 Garnish with crushed peanuts and cilantro.
 Serve immediately.